 2. Orange Is The New Black

 Who said prison food sucks?
 Aside from the drug smuggling, power games and plot twists, the kitchen at Litchfield Penitentiary comes with many delicious perks.
-Between Red's famous chicken Kiev, Miss Claudette's Coconut Cake, Poussey's Hooch and Taystee's Sweet and Hot Chicken Wings, this prison kitchen has many cooking tricks up its sleeve. "" also features recipe headnotes from the show's characters as well sidebars with their personal thoughts, pictures, and hacks which bring a little piece of Litchfield into our kitchen.
+Between Red's famous chicken Kiev, Miss Claudette's Coconut Cake, Poussey's Hooch and Taystee's Sweet and Hot Chicken Wings, this prison kitchen hides many delicious aces up its sleeve. "" also features recipe headnotes from the show's characters as well sidebars with their personal thoughts, pictures, and hacks which bring a little piece of Litchfield into your kitchen.
 Orange Is The New Black Presents: The Cookbook

 3. Game Of Thrones, Part I

-Ready to introduce your palate to Westeros' fine dining (and not only)?
-From Dorne's Chickpea Paste to Almond Crusted Trout from King's Landing and much more, "" is a must-have cookbook for every GoT fan.
+Ready to introduce your palate to Westeros' fine dining?
+From Dorne's Chickpea Paste to Almond Crusted Trout from King's Landing, "" is a must-have cookbook for every GoT fan.
 Endorsed by George R. R. Martin himself, this cookbook contains more than 100 recipes from across the Seven Kingdoms which you can cook using the authentic medieval approach when the mood strikes.
 Broken up into categories based on the different lands of Westeros, you can feast like a king in the North or enjoy a humble meal like a Crow at the Wall.
+It's up to you!
 A Feast of Ice and Fire: The Official Game of Thrones Companion Cookbook

 4. Game Of Thrones, Part II

-Labeled as "A book of edible recipes from the Seven Kingdoms", "" is packed with textual and visual references for the show's fans.
-The 21 recipes included in this TV-inspired parody cookbook are easy to follow and come with beautifully illustrated photos of the recipes.
-Keep in mind, though, that between White Walker Walnut Whips, The Iron Scone, Tyrion's Shortbread and Daenery's Dragon Eggs, there is one recipe that is a clear show stopper; the Red (Velvet) Wedding Cake.
+Labeled as "A book of edible recipes from the Seven Kingdoms," "" is packed with textual and visual references for the show's loyal and witty fans to enjoy.
+The 21 recipes included in this TV-inspired parody cookbook are easy to follow and come with beautifully illustrated photos for your eyes only.
+Keep in mind, though, that between White Walker Walnut Whips, The Iron Scone, Tyrion's Shortbread and Daenery's Dragon Eggs, there is one recipe that is an undoubted showstopper; the Red (Velvet) Wedding Cake.
 Are you up to the challenge?
 Game of Scones: All Men Must Dine

-Between Monica's delicious comfort foods (think Stay at Home Pasta and Misery Meatloaf!) and the coffee brews from Central Perk, this TV-inspired cookbook is a true keeper for any kitchen cabinet.
+From Monica's delicious comfort foods (anyone for a bowl of Home Pasta or a slice of Misery Meatloaf!) to the coffee brews from Central Perk, this TV-inspired cookbook is a keeper for any kitchen cabinet.
 Even if our favorite series is over, we can still enjoy Chandler's funny punchlines and his friends' quotes featured in this well-illustrated cookbook.
 So, if you are a FRIENDS fan yourself or happen to know anyone around you who is, "Cooking With Friends" is a great way to remember those moments the show's cast cracked a smile on our face through their food frenzy (yes, Ross, it was your sandwich!).

 6. Gilmore Girls